Information Physics of Intelligence: Unifying Logical Depth and Entropy under Thermodynamic Constraints: Numerical Validation and Simulations

-To validate Theorem~\ref{thm:triality}, we perform a theoretical analysis by computing the triality product $E \cdot T \cdot M^{-1}$ as a function of storage allocation $\beta \in [0,1]$ for a representative system with $H(Q) = 10^6$ bits.
+To validate the thermodynamic implications of Theorem~\ref{thm:tradeoff-lower}, we perform a theoretical analysis by computing the triality product $E \cdot T \cdot M^{-1}$ as a function of storage allocation $\beta \in [0,1]$ for a representative system with $H(Q) = 10^6$ bits.
 Using physical constants $k_B = 1.38 \times 10^{-23}$ J/K and $T = 300$K, the theoretical lower bound is $2.87 \times 10^{-15}$ J$\cdot$s$\cdot$bit$^{-1}$.
 Our analysis shows the bound is always respected across all storage allocations, validating the fundamental constraint imposed by thermodynamics.

-\textit{Physical Interpretation:} At room temperature with $H(Q|K) = 10^6$ bits, the fundamental limit is:
+\textit{Physical Interpretation:} At room temperature with $H(Q|S_O) = 10^6$ bits, the fundamental limit is: